Impact Pictures

-Impact Pictures is an independent film production company founded in 2001 by British filmmakers Jeremy Bolt and Paul W. S. Anderson.
+Impact Pictures is a British independent film production company founded in 2001 by filmmakers Jeremy Bolt and Paul W. S. Anderson.
 Aside from Anderson's film projects (including the Resident Evil film series), the company has also been involved in a number of TV and independent productions.

 The company has collaborated with several larger studios, most frequently Davis Films, Constantin Film and Screen Gems.